gohandle/rb/README.md

 - [ ] field based errors (settle on validation first)
 - [ ] structural logging for each part (with request scoped logging)
 - [ ] helper for i18n
-- [ ] helper for session data
 - [ ] integrated CSRF

-## Ideas
+## Future Ideas
-- Come with I18n
-- Come with flash messages
-- Come with template render
-- Come with form binding
-- Come with template helpers
 - Come with live reload of loaded templates
 - Come with pretty error pages in development
 - Come with a neat logging window in development
-- Monitor and reload when static files change
+- Asset helpders with Monitor and reload when they change
-- Must be able to retrieve Params from a request

 ## i18n
 - Jet translator interface: https://pkg.go.dev/github.com/CloudyKit/jet#Translator